-Before trying to educate anyone on anything, I realized I wasn’t educated myself and knew nothing about myself, other people or the world in general.
+Before trying to educate anyone on anything, I realized I wasn’t educated myself and knew nothing about me, other people or the world in general.
 School and university hadn’t really taught me that much.

 Luckily, that realization happened 10+ years ago and I had plenty of time to start over and learn, which was a joyful and fulfilling process.
 If you ever feel like you don’t know enough, it’s never too late.
 Here are some of the many personal growth resources I stumbled upon.